 She scratched the order down.
 “Be right back.”

 He heard her say to the cook, “Can you work the register for a few minutes, Andy?
 I need to talk to someone.”

-He heard her open a cabinet; heard the sounds of glass clinking together; heard her come back.
-She set down two wine glasses and a bottle of red.
+He heard her open a cabinet; heard the sound of stemware clinking together; heard her come back.
+She set the wine glasses down along with a bottle of red.
 After pulling out the cork, she filled both, giving him twice as much as she got, put the bottle down and sat across from him.
 For a long time, neither spoke.
 Finally, he did.

 “Did you know?”

 He gazed up from the table into her eyes, which, from behind her glasses, were wide with sympathy.
 That was all he needed for an answer.

 “I suppose this whole damn town knows,” he growled, taking a large gulp and setting the glass down.

 “I don’t think so,” Granny responded immediately.
 “I know because ... well, Grumpy saw what he did.
 He was ... well, let’s just say a little alarmed, because Belle is your wife, and so anything to do with her, especially very sensitive news and the like, comes with a bit of a ...”

 Rumpel impatiently nodded, so she didn’t finish.
 She added, “He pulled me into the kitchen before I opened the following morning and told me.
 It wasn’t even five-thirty; no one was around; and yet he was so damned terrified that he was whispering.
 I could barely hear him—and I have a werewolf’s sense of hearing!
 He even mentioned leaving Storybrooke.
 He was quite serious about it.
 He told me because he needed advice, and so I told him that he needed to keep his mouth shut and his eyes down, and to share it with absolutely no one else, especially the other Dwarves.
 And that’s what he has done.
 That’s what we both have done.
 I admire his courage in coming to see you.
 If you don’t mind me saying, I admire yours for not zapping him out of existence.”